Table of Contents

 A quaint village with lush green surroundings that exudes an atmosphere of happiness and a rustic setting all with its wooden hutments and the buildings and smiling kids running around in the village streets and the meadows enjoying their simplistic lifestyle, Gushiani sits prettily on the banks of the pristine Tirthan River.
 It is an ideal getaway for trekking enthusiasts, in the Tirthan Valley.
 More over the confluence of the two rivers, nearby, namely, the Tirthan and the Flachan is a sight to behold.

 It, incidentally, also happens to be a stopover for those planning to visit the Great Himalayan National Park (GHNP), and for those seeking to rejuvenate themselves far from the city’s hustle and bustle this place provides an ideal getaway, with its surrounding peach, pear, pomegranate, and apple orchards, a simple walk through them while relishing the fruits fresh off the trees and the sound of the Tirthan flowing through, is an experience that can only be believed when actually visited in person.

-Once planned, to visit this pristine valley, having availed either your Himachal honeymoon tour package or the Himachal holiday trip package, you will also have the opportunity to experience nature in its true form, and enjoy adventurous sports like outdoor camping, trekking, bird watching, angling and river crossing etc.
+Once planned, to visit this pristine valley in Himachal Pradesh, having availed either your Himachal honeymoon tour package or the Himachal holiday trip package, you will also have the opportunity to experience nature in its true form, and enjoy adventurous sports like outdoor camping, trekking, bird watching, angling and river crossing etc.